Parent page: Capturing Your Design Idea as a Schematic

 - Net classes

 By including design directives within the Schematic, design engineers can specify explicit design constraints, and it ensures the Schematic remains the master record of the design.
-Any amendments to the design would be carried out on the schematic side only, and pushed across to the PCB.
-This can become particularly important when multiple people are working on the design - especially if they are geographically separated.
+Any amendments to the design would be carried out on the schematic side only and pushed across to the PCB.
+This can become particularly important when multiple people are working on the design – especially if they are geographically separated.
 Rather than attempting to communicate with one another through chains of emails, or phone calls, the person capturing the design can ensure that particular constraints are indeed used during the layout phase.

 At the heart of this functionality is the Parameter Set directive.

-These are essentially user-defined Parameter Set objects, which can be associated to a net object within a schematic design.
+These are essentially user-defined Parameter Set objects, which can be associated with a net object within a schematic design.
 Place a PCB Layout directive on a wire, bus, or signal harness, to define one or more design constraint targeting the associated net(s).
 When a PCB is created from the schematic, the information in the PCB layout directive is used to create relevant PCB design rules.
 The information specified by a PCB Layout directive is applied only to the net (or set of nets) to which the directive is connected.